The intranet solution you’re considering may tick the boxes for the features you need, but is it intuitive enough for your staff to use?

 - Consider where the menu will be most effectively located for the intranet system in terms of left or right hand orientation, and how easily users can find and access the menu option when it’s not in use.

-It may seem simple, but several key navigational tools can make the difference between an effective intranet and one that won’t be used.
+It may seem simple, but several key navigational tools that follow intranet design best practices can make the difference between an effective intranet and one that won’t be used.
 Consider the following:

 - Quick links can be invaluable when it comes to staff easily finding top features, such as annual leave applications or WHS policies.